someparty/someparty/source/articles/2021-07-11-through-to-you.html.markdown

 >"Originally about hating the ceaseless hours working in the service industry to make ends meet, 'Smoking Pistol' reflects life's anguish, from daily frustrations to existential anxiety.
 Although this may sound dark, the song makes you feel like an empowered badass ready to take the world into your own hands."

 Scarlet Wives features guitarist/vocalist Alice Slick, bassist 'The Mosquito,' and drummer Zenab Jaber.
-"Smoking Pistol" arrives alongide a video from Ariana Molly that captures the band in a fog of low-fidelity VHS artifacts.
+"Smoking Pistol" arrives alongside a video from Ariana Molly that captures the band in a throwback fog of vintage VHS-quality effects.
 The band recorded at the track at Lackhaüs' studio, with Chris Poirier mixing and mastering at Greenhouse.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AebVzZ00fDY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>